ItMeansBigMountain/algos/FreeCodeCamp/ReadMe.md

 # Understanding Algorithms

+- fun fact: `use the "-i" command when running python scripts to activate the interactive shell with all the code loaded from the script already.`
+- ex: `python -i code.py`

 ## Definition and Characteristics
 An algorithm is a set of sequential instructions executed to perform a specific task.
 Its key characteristics include:
 - **Ordered Steps**: Crucial sequence of operations.